 Wigmore church was probably originally a Saxon structure consisting of a large nave and probably a chancel.
 As the caput of the Mortimers of Wigmore the church came into their hands in 1075.

 The north wall of the nave still has much herringbone masonry in its make up and this may well be from the first millennium AD.
 Probably the entire early church was built in this style.
 Internally one possibly original light remains and some shattered fourteenth century glass in the east window of the south aisle.
+Recently some of the interior plaster has been stripped away to show the herringbone masonry beneath.

 In the thirteenth century the west wall of the nave was demolished and a rectangular tower constructed.